 How Do I Redeem My Fastpasses?

 When your fastpass window opens, go to the ride or show and look for the Fastpass entrance.
 Tap your Magicband or park ticket on the Mickey head turnstile and enter the line.
 If you have questions or trouble, there is usually a Castmember stationed at the entrance of the fastpass line to help you.
 Please remember, that the turnstile will not allow you to enter until your fastpass window opens.
 Typically, you will be given a small grace period of 5-15 minutes after your window closes to still use your fastpass in the event you are running a tad late.

 No. Fastpass+ is free to use for Disney World guests.
 It is included in the price of your park tickets.

 When you can start making fastpass reservations depends on whether you are staying at a Disney World hotel or offsite.
 For onsite guests, you can begin making your fastpasses 60 days before you check in.
 If you are staying offsite, you can begin making your fastpasses 30 days before your trip.
 You will need to make sure, especially if you are staying offsite, that your theme park tickets are linked to the MDE app.
 If your tickets aren’t linked to the app, you won’t be able to make your fastpass reservations.

 How Many Fastpasses Can I Get?

 Initially, you can get 3 fastpasses per person per day.
 These fastpasses must all be within the same park.
 Once you have used these three, you can go on the MDE app or visit an in-park kiosk to make another fastpass.
 You can continue to get a new one after using the previous one for the remainder of the day.
-Once you have tapped the mouse turnstile to use your fastpass, you can get the next one.
+Once you have tapped the Mickey turnstile to use your fastpass, you can get the next one.
 So, you can reserve your next one on the app while waiting in line to use the current one.
 After using the initial three, you can hop to anther park and get a fastpass there if you want.